millenniumdisk/platinum-compass/html/README.md

 ```

 bookmark - when a web page is very big, specific portions of the page can be bookmarked and clicked in a link to go to that part

+element id - unique name of an html element used for modifying its appearance

 `<b>` - bold text
 ```html